 "Wait!"
 Grover yelped.
-"It was me. / pushed her."
+"It was me.
+I pushed her."
 I stared at him, stunned.
 I couldn't believe he was trying to cover for me.
 Mrs. Dodds scared Grover to death.

 She glared at him so hard his whiskery chin trembled.
 "I don't think so, Mr. Underwood," she said.

+"But-"

 "You-will-stay-here."

 Grover looked at me desperately.

 "It's okay, man," I told him.
 "Thanks for trying."

 "Honey," Mrs. Dodds barked at me.
 "Now."

 Nancy Bobofit smirked.

 I gave her my deluxe I'll-kill-you-later stare.
 Then I turned to face Mrs. Dodds, but she wasn't there.
-She was standing a the museum entrance, way at the top of the steps, gesturing impatiently at me to come on.
+She was standing at the museum entrance, way at the top of the steps, gesturing impatiently at me to come on.
 How'd she get there so fast?

-I have moments like that a lot, when my brain falls asleep or something, and the next thing I know I've missed something, as if a puzzle piece fell out of the universe and left me staring at the blank place behind it.
+at the blank place behind it.
 The school counselor told me this was part of the ADHD, my brain misinterpreting things.
 I wasn't so sure.